japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceOffset.md

 ====
 `getPartitionOffsets` is used when:

-* `KafkaContinuousReader` is requested to <<spark-sql-streaming-KafkaContinuousReader.adoc#planInputPartitions, planInputPartitions>>
+* `KafkaContinuousReader` is requested to <<spark-sql-streaming-KafkaContinuousReader.md#planInputPartitions, planInputPartitions>>

-* `KafkaSource` is requested to <<spark-sql-streaming-KafkaSource.adoc#getBatch, generate a streaming DataFrame with records from Kafka for a streaming micro-batch>>
+* `KafkaSource` is requested to <<spark-sql-streaming-KafkaSource.md#getBatch, generate a streaming DataFrame with records from Kafka for a streaming micro-batch>>
 ====

 === [[json]] JSON-Encoded Offset -- `json` Method